justincormack/frankenlibc/README.md

 less than building a hypercall interface from scratch, at which point you can support a full application stack on the rump kernel.

-Currently there are three implementations included, NetBSD, Linux and FreeBSD, and two architectures, x86\_64 and i386.
-These have a few features missing but work ok.
+Currently there are three userspace implementations included, NetBSD, Linux and FreeBSD, and one very basic baremetal implementation, qemu-arm.
+The supported architectures are x86\_64 and i386, with work in progress support for arm, powerpc and mips.
 Additional implementations and architectures will be added soon.

 There is also an option to build a deterministic version with no random numbers and a fake clock, so runs are completely repeatable.

 There is a wrapper called rumprun that can pass in files and block devices